 It is common for the immune system to perceive certain foods and food chemical as antigens or “intruders,” thus causing an immune reaction when that food is consumed.
 This is what we call food allergies and food sensitivities.
 You have probably heard more about food allergies than food sensitivities; however food sensitivities are actually far more common.
 In the past they have been very difficult, in fact nearly clinically impossible to identify due to the fact that food sensitivity reactions can be delayed, dose-dependent, and can vary greatly in the symptoms they manifest.
 Food allergies, on the other hand, have been much easier to identify and diagnose, as the reactions are often immediate, severe, and easy to recognize.

 The Mediator Release Test (MRT) has changed all of this.
-Patented by Signet Diagnostic Corporation in 2001, it is the most effective tool we have to identify not only which foods a patient is reacting to, but to what degree.
+Patented by Signet Diagnostic Corporation in 2001 (now Oxford Biomedical Technologies), it is the most effective tool we have to identify not only which foods a patient is reacting to, but to what degree.
 Using these test results, the LEAP program provides a diet protocol aimed to rid the patient of symptoms within the first 10-14 days of treatment, as well as phase the patient into a diet protocol designed to prevent future food sensitivities from developing.

 MRT is not the only food sensitivity test on the market, however it is the most effective.
 Food allergy tests that are most commonly used such as skin prick or scratch testing only test for the type of immune response that occurs in food allergies (IgE) and will not pick up food sensitivities.
 And, these are only about 60% accurate.
 The IgG ELISA testing is a food sensitivity test with limited clinical value because it only tests one possible mechanism (IgG) involved in food sensitivities, and fails to account for the other mechanisms that may be occurring, such as IgM, complement, and T-cell reactions.
 Also, IgG can be either pathogenic or a protective antibody, so its mere presence does not necessarily tell us much.
 The ELISA/ACT test is another test for food sensitivities that claims a high accuracy and reproducibility.
 Unfortunately, ELISA/ACT’s greatest strength is their promotion and marketing efforts, yet there are no published studies supporting their position.
 In fact, the prominent scientific publications referenced in their marketing materials make no mention of ELISA/ACT.
 ALCAT test is also an outdated technology with limited accuracy in that it cannot test T-cell reactions.
 ALCAT also has poor split sample reproducibility and therefore is not considered a reliable test.